Himanshu-Singh-1/DesignAnalysisofAlgorithms/Kruskal_Prims_Algo/Readme.txt

 -----------------------------------------------------------------------

 ## DESCRIPTION OF PROJECT:
-Implementation of Kruskals and prims algorithms.
+Implementation of Kruskals and prims, 2 algorithms.
 -----------------------------------------------------------------------

 ## INPUT: